shcorya/swarm.yachts/stacks/ldap/index.md

 EOL
 ```

-### PostgreSQL Database
+### MariaDB Database
-Create a new database on the PostgreSQL instance.
-This can be done with pgAdmin or `psql`.
+Create a new database on the MariaDB cluster.
+This can be done with phpMyAdmin.

 ## Compose
 ```bash